The End (Lost): Returning actors

 All former series regulars who appear (Jeremy Davies, Maggie Grace, Rebecca Mader, Elizabeth Mitchell, Dominic Monaghan, Ian Somerhalder, Cynthia Watros) are restored to the main cast in this episode.
 Those who do not return are Adewale Akinnuoye-Agbaje, Malcolm David Kelley, Harold Perrineau, Michelle Rodriguez, Kiele Sanchez, and Rodrigo Santoro (Rodriguez appeared in the previous episode).
 Additionally, long-time recurring guest stars Sam Anderson, L. Scott Caldwell, François Chau (the first time Chau was credited for his appearance), Fionnula Flanagan, John Terry and Sonya Walger are upgraded to the main cast.

 Despite being killed off in the twelfth episode of the season and reprising her role only once more in the thirteenth, cast member Zuleikha Robinson received an on-screen, main cast credit for every episode.
 Adewale Akinnuoye-Agbaje turned down an offer to return because of salary disagreements.
 Despite the fact that it was earlier reported by Carlton Cuse that Malcolm David Kelley would appear, he only appeared in archive footage.

-Broadcasting
+Long-time recurring cast member Mira Furlan was initially contracted to appear in three episodes of the season, starting with "What They Died For".
+Her subsequent two episodes, the two-part series finale, were cancelled; she was simply told, "We don't need her".

+Broadcast

-The episode was initially broadcast on ABC in the eastern United States and CTV in eastern Canada, then simultaneously in the western United States, Western Canada, Fox in Italy and Portugal, Fox and Cuatro in Spain, DiziMax in Turkey, Sky1 in the United Kingdom and Ireland, and HOT 3 in Israel at 9 pm Pacific Time on May 23, 2010.
+The episode was broadcast on ABC in the eastern United States and CTV in eastern Canada, then simultaneously in the western United States, Western Canada, Fox in Italy and Portugal, Fox and Cuatro in Spain, DiziMax in Turkey, Sky1 in the United Kingdom and Ireland, and HOT 3 in Israel at 9 pm Pacific Time on May 23, 2010.
 Because of the time difference, its initial simulcast airing was at 5 am BST, 6 am CEST.
 In Ireland, RTÉ Two decided to air it on Monday, May 24 at 9 pm rather than its usual Thursday night slot in the interest of fans who did not want the ending to be spoiled.
 ABC charged up to US$900,000 for a 30-second commercial during the May 23 U.S. broadcast.

-Its broadcast on Cleveland ABC affiliate WEWS-TV was almost completely interrupted and rendered unwatchable by a number of technical difficulties with the station's digital signal.
-This caused numerous viewer complaints, leading the station to issue numerous apologies both on-air and on WEWS's website.